gkobeaga/cpsrksec/README.md

 Reproducibility
 ---------------
-We consider that the reproducibility of the scientific works is a real concern.
-We provide in the [experiments](exp/) folder the code that we have used to call the tested strategies, the scripts to run the experiments and post-processing of the results.
-Before using this library in a project, we recommend you to verify that the reported results in the paper correspond with the results that you obtain.
+We provide in the [experiments](exp/) folder the code used to run the experiments.

 Acknowledgments
 ---------------